peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 That’s why I had the idea to extract the rich text editor capabilities of the core of our application -- under the assumption that it would be easier to improve and fix the text editor in isolation.

-In addition, by publishing the new library as a new open source repo, I was also hoping it would benefit from feedbacks and contributions.
+In addition, by publishing the new library as a new open source repo, I was also hoping it would benefit from community feedback and contributions.

 What can I add?
 I am an engineer, I like to code 😉.